 - Moodle provides faculty and students with ways to communicate outside of the classroom and to exchange documents and other course information.

-The Campus Wide Lab is a multipurpose computer facility that services the needs of the LSUS students.
+The Campus-Wide Lab is a multipurpose computer facility that services the needs of the LSUS students.
 It is located in the University Center, the social hub of LSUS.
-This lab offers free printing and scanning, as well as providing a pleasant atmosphere for studying and doing homework.
-Because the lab is completely funded by the Technology Fee, only currently enrolled LSUS students are allowed to use this facility.
+This lab offers free printing and scanning, and provides a pleasant atmosphere for studying and doing homework.
+Because the lab is completely funded by the Technology Fee, only currently-enrolled LSUS students are allowed to use this facility.
 This lab is open until midnight most days and has weekend availability, catering to the working population of our student body.

 Student Development Center